umk/phishell/README.md

 The modes can be switched between using the <kbd>Tab</kbd> key.

-When a tool call initiates an asynchronous operation, or if a provider starts an asynchronous process independently of a tool call, the provider can output messages to `Stdout` in the required format.
-This makes the host program capture the messages, making them available in the Inbox.
-The Inbox can be accessed by typing the `inbox` command or pressing the <kbd>Esc</kbd> key while in Basic Shell mode.
-The messages can then be reviewed by the user, who has the option to delete them or forward them to the chat for inference.

 ## Configuration

 Phi Shell uses two YAML files as a source of configuration: